Logistics UK's Logistics Performance Tracker

 To help strengthen Logistics UK’s work on behalf of the sector, we established the Logistics UK Industry Panel.

-Those invited to join the Panel are able to provide valued feedback through our Logistics Performance Tracker each month, which is then used as evidence to support our cases with Government.
+Those invited to join the Panel are able to provide valued feedback through our Logistics Performance Tracker each quarter, which is then used as evidence to support our cases with Government.

 In addition, members of the Panel receive a detailed industry report of the survey results, along with commentary and analysis of relevant, national statistics.